The war diaries

 1.Why teaching?
 In other words, did you always think of yourself as a teacher or did something specifically motivate you to go into the classroom at the University of Montana - Missoula?

 I have always made a link between writing and the lecture hall; the step from occasional speech (on, say, a new book) to a series of speeches as in a class is not that great.
 As for the 'why' of teaching, it is something that I have always enjoyed, mainly because I enjoyed a number of very good professors, and have maintained contact with them through the years.
-I should note, too, that I once was on an academic track but sort of drifted away into foreign affairs journalism; you might say that my present status is a 'return' to earlier, academic roots.
+I should note, too, that I once was on an academic track but sort of drifted away into foreign affairs journalism; you might say that my present status is a 'return' to earlier, academic roots.2.
+How do you teach?
+Do you think your experiences in the Caucasus make you a different type of teacher in contrast to a typical academic?

-The classes that I have developed are a mixture of lectures, discussion of readings and slide-show/film; in the case of the Caucasus class, I use several of my own documentaries (Azerbaijan, Georgia and Chechnya) to illustrate certain subjects, give a break from reading/discussion as well as to underline the fact that I am not your usual academic--IE, that I have had quite a bit of real-life/hands-on experience that I can share with students.
+The classes that I have developed are a mixture of lectures, discussion of readings and slide-show/film; in the case of the Caucasus class, I use several of my own documentaries (Azerbaijan, Georgia and Chechnya) to illustrate certain subjects, give a break from reading/discussion as well as to underline the fact that I am not your usual academic--IE, that I have had quite a bit of real-life/hands-on experience that I can share with students.3.
+Are there any topics that you won't discuss or things you won't share in class?

-4. Would you encourage a student to hit the road like you did and do the things you did in the Caucasus?
+Nothing I can think of.4.
+Would you encourage a student to hit the road like you did and do the things you did in the Caucasus?

 That is a difficult question to answer.
 On the one hand, I would not encourage any one to emulate me.
 Why should they?
 Could they?
 On the other hand, I do actively encourage students to use my contacts in places like Baku to develop their own vision.
-I hasten to note that this encouragement has thus far only resulted in expressed interest; I have not yet sent anyone down that path.
+I hasten to note that this encouragement has thus far only resulted in expressed interest; I have not yet sent anyone down that path.5.
+In Chechen Diaries you wrote that when you got back to the States, you were bothered by the fireworks on the 4th of July - does that still happen?
+Does anything else still bother you?

 I have a decided aversion to anything that celebrates war, ranging from fireworks on the 4th (or for weddings, etc) to paint-ball games.
 I am sure I exhibit other quirky behavior that might be based in some sort of latent PTSD or whatever they call it nowadays.
 I hasten to add that I have never been a combatant in war, and thus have no right or cause to claim to be fundamentally scarred by violence.